BZhao716/Predictor/readMe.txt

 		$ cd $path
 		$ gcc -O3 -ffast-math cov231stats.c -o cov231stats

-	(3) change the directory of environment to the virth environment DisorderBind e.g. source ~/miniconda3/bin/activate ~/miniconda3/envs/DisorderBind #change the environment directory
+	(3) change the directory of environment to the virth environment DisoBindPred e.g. source ~/miniconda3/bin/activate ~/miniconda3/envs/DisoBindPred #change the environment directory

-2.4 Run DisorderBind
+2.4 Run DisoBindPred

-	Note: $path is the absolute path for DisorderBind installation.
+	Note: $path is the absolute path for DisoBindPred installation.
 Input_file should be in FASTA format.

 	To run the predictor, please use the following command.
 		$ python run_binding_predictor.py test_seq.txt $path test_output(where output will be saved)
-		Note: $path is where the DisorderBind installed.
+		Note: $path is where the DisoBindPred installed.

 2.5 The test input file (test_seq.txt) and outputs are saved in $path/test_output